udacity/AIND-CV-FacialKeypoints/README.md

 ## Project Submission

-When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
+When you are ready to submit your project, collect the following files and compress them into a single zip archive for upload:

-- The `CV_project.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
+ - The `CV_project.ipynb` file with fully functional code.
+All code cells should be executed and displaying output, and all questions should be answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
+ - An HTML *or* PDF export of the project notebook with the name `report.html` or `report.pdf`.
-- Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `data` subdirectory.__ These are big datasets, and you will only be evaluated on your code implementation.
+ - Any additional images used for the project that were not supplied to you for the project.
+ - **Please do not include the project data sets in the data/ folder**.
+They are too big and only your executed notebook code and text will be evaluated.

+Alternatively, your submission could consist of only the **GitHub link** to your repository.

 <a id='rubric'></a>
 ## Project Rubric